AnyaKirillova/AnyaKirillova/README.md

 - **Time Management** – ability to prioritise tasks and meet deadlines effectively
 - **Collaboration & Independence** – comfortable working in teams and independently

-## 💭 I'm currently working on my Portfolio.
+## 💭 I'm currently looking for a Data Analyst role.

 ## 👀 Fun fact: I love 📚, ✈️, 👗, 🍝 and 🎬.
 <!--